 All of the kits listed in this guide are excellent options, so it’s hard to go too far wrong.
 It’s making the final decision that’s the hard bit.
 To help you decide, we’ve outlined our top choices, and included tips on which styles each kit will best handle.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a beginner's drum set until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a beginner's drum set until the Black Friday drum deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 - Plug in and start playing with the best beginner electronic drum sets